 Another new healthcare facility in Australia has been enhanced with a unique piece of indigenous art.

-The installation is part of Q-bital Healthcare Solutions’s commitment to supporting indigenous communities, and acknowledging and honouring the traditional owners of the land on which their facilities stand.
-In this case, the Jagera and Turrbal people.
+The installation is part of Q-bital Healthcare Solutions ’s commitment to supporting indigenous communities, and acknowledging and honouring the traditional owners of the land on which their facilities stand.
+In this case, the Turrbal people.

 The installation in Brisbane follows the commissioning of another painting in a Queensland hospital.
 The other painting, by Toowoomba artist Domi Doolamai, speaks of the birth of ‘Munda’ - the Earth.
 It illustrates a very uplifting story that describes how the world was given life, how the world was able to take it first breath, and how with each creation of rivers, trees and animals, the world took another breath.